nixworks/public/news/2008/10/18/index.md

 ##### Russia
 ### [ Russia reports that two soldiers were killed and seven were wounded in an ambush by local Muslim separatists in Ingushetia.
 Other reports suggested as many as 40 Russian troops were killed. ](/news/2008/10/18/russia-reports-that-two-soldiers-were-killed-and-seven-were-wounded-in-an-ambush-by-local-muslim-separatists-in-ingushetia-other-reports-s.md)
-_Context: Russia, Ingushetia, Muslim_
+_Context: Muslim, Russia, Ingushetia_

 ##### Amino acid
 ### [ Modern techniques reveal several amino acids in vials left from the 1953 Miller-Urey experiment in addition to those that were detected by Stanley Miller. ](/news/2008/10/18/modern-techniques-reveal-several-amino-acids-in-vials-left-from-the-1953-miller-urey-experiment-in-addition-to-those-that-were-detected-by.md)
-_Context: amino acid, Miller-Urey experiment, Stanley Miller, 1953_
+_Context: 1953, Stanley Miller, Miller-Urey experiment, amino acid_

 ## [Previous Day...](/news/2008/10/17/index.md)